rachelkhoriander/tech-task/tutorial/auth_with_github.md

 ## Registering the Application with GitHub

 Before you can use GitHub authentication for your web application, you must first register it with GitHub.
-You can register your app under your personal account or under any organization to which you have administrative access.
+You can register your app under your personal account or under any organization for which you are an administrator.

 Before you begin, you will need to know: